Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

-For $\alpha < \alpha_c$ [see \cref{fig:transition}(a) (top panels)], after an initial transient period in which numerous newly-born defects waltz around and merge, a frozen steady-state emerges where the defects settle down in a stable quasi-stationary configuration \movie{2}.
-At low values of $\alpha$, we observe isolated spirals and a few bound pairs of like-charged spirals that orbit around a common centre.
-As we increase $\alpha$, targets emerge as well and are the dominant defects in the network.
-Right below $\alphac$, we primarily observe targets.
-Inter-defect separation increases with $\alpha$ but does not show a clear trend, although targets show a strikingly higher inter-defect separation as compared to the spirals.
-The spatial distribution of the defects is highly dependent on the initial conditions, and we find that a randomly chosen defect configuration respecting typical inter-defect separation and defect density remains stationary.
-We observe limited dynamics in the defect networks: the arms of the isolated spirals rotate with the frequency $\omega$, the targets pulsate, and the spiral cores that form bound pairs orbit around a common centre.
-Numerous additional defects---at very small separations from each other---are observed at the intersections of defect boundaries.
-These defects show dynamical rearrangement and form locally unsteady patches in an otherwise stationary network \movie{2}.
+For $\alpha < \alpha_c$ [see \cref{fig:transition}(a) (top panels) and \cref{fig:density}(a)], after an initial transient period in which numerous newly-born defects move around and merge, a quasi-stationary steady-state emerges \movie{2}.
+This steady configuration is sensitive to the initial conditions and shows limited dynamics.
+The arms of the isolated spirals rotate, the targets pulsate, and bound pairs of like-charged spirals orbit around a common centre.
+Along the disinclination lines, where the waves emitted from spiral or target cores meet, we find small clusters of additional defects that cannot be classified as spirals or targets.
+These defects show dynamical rearrangement with time and form locally unsteady patches in an otherwise frozen network \movie{2}.
+The composition of defect networks changes with $\alpha$.
+For small $\alpha$, we observe isolated spirals and a few bound pairs of like-charged spirals that orbit around a common centre.
+As we increase $\alpha$, targets emerge as well and right below $\alphac$, we primarily find targets.
+For a given $\alpha$, targets show a strikingly higher inter-defect separation as compared to the spirals [see \cref{fig:density}(a, b)].
+Due to the sensitivity to the initial conditions, we observe variability in the defect density, but the overall behaviour exhibits an initial increase that is then followed by a decrease, as $\alpha$ is increased [see \cref{fig:density}(b)].

-For $\alpha \gtrsim \alphac$, we find travelling waves [see \cref{fig:transition}(a) (bottom panels)].
-The transient period shows a mixture of defects and growing patches of polar order, which quickly washes away the defect cores.
-Afterwards, global polar order, albeit marred by local spatial fluctuations, emerges.
-These fluctuations decay with time and eventually we find travelling density bands.